Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

 - When singing “What do you see?”
 Shrug your shoulders as if asking a question.

-5. Quick – turn the page!
-After singing the question “What do you see?”
-I prefer to simultaneously turn the page to the next animal so the child can see the animal that is being sung about.
+After singing or chanting the question, “What do you see?”
+I prefer to simultaneously turn the page to the next animal so the child can see the animal that is being mentioned.

-Pause and give the child a chance to say something!
+Pause and give the child a chance to say something.

 For younger toddlers (12 to 15 months give or take a month or two), start with having them make the respective animal sounds.